RuilinChen-BNU/Harmoni-Planet/README.md

       c) Do NOT select the Harmonize option.

 	The downloaded data will be packaged as a compressed file titled [order_name]_psscene_[asset_name](e.g., Beijing_20230705_psscene_analytic_8b_sr_udm2).
-	The package will include multiple strip images (in .tif format) along with their corresponding udm files (in .tif) and metadata files (in .json).
+	The package will include multiple strip/scene images (in .tif format) along with their corresponding udm files (in .tif) and metadata files (in .json).
 Example filenames are:
  	  "2023-07-05_strip_6625124_composite.tif"
       "2023-07-05_strip_6625124_composite_udm2.tif"
       "2023-07-05_strip_6625124_composite_metadata.json"